Rent help in Columbus Ohio region.

 Columbus, OH 43205

 Emergency funds for rent and homeless prevention is available for low income families, seniors, and the disabled in Franklin County.
+The funds can help stop evictions and pay any back rent to a landlord.

 St. Stephen's Community House